-His cries for help ring forward, and as though by themselves his arms and hands swing up and into the night.
-He reaches to the light to the doorway of life, his life.
+His cries for help ring forward, and as though acting alone his arms and hands swing up and into the night.
+He reaches to the light, to the doorway of life, his life.
 The desire to survive surges in his limbs, ebbs in his life force.
 His is a force greater than humankind and greater than his misfortunate fate.

 Past events race neither into nor through his mind; bright gay sparkling colors fail to array this hue of blackness; in this chilling cold, warm memories of yesterday are absent.
 No, it is just “now” and now is all he could think of, feel and fear.

 Fear is a peril he has known all his life.
 Now fear is a demon of monstrous proportions, a figure without demarcation, an entity, an incubus, visiting him for its sadistic pleasures; the playwright, the play, and its players all wrapped in a blanket of horror and shredding every nerve, tearing at his human heart.

 He feels weak hopeless and pitiful.
 He feels death.
 The stench of it is stagnating, the feel of it repulses him, the sound of it violates his hearing, and the knowledge of it abhors him.
 He is the webbed fly awaiting the death kiss, the dog tormented by the tick, the day subdued by the curtain of night.
 He falls deeper becoming immersed by a black darkness; as if a squirming spec trapped in a gelatinous dilated eye; he cascades downward, this eye of nothingness never blinking always poised to watch him fall; this eye possibly the grotesque guide into the sad place.